rlarsonil71/ski-trackr-client/README.md

 ## Unsolved Problems or Major Hurdles

 There are no known problems to date.
-The only major hurdles were trying to remember MongoDB, controlling user flow showing no user-facing errors as well as deal systematically with click event handlers for each of the modals and dropdown menus as well as the submit event handlers for each of the modal forms.
+The only major hurdles were trying to remember MongoDB, controlling user flow showing no user-facing errors as well as dealing systematically with click event handlers for each of the modals and dropdown menus as well as the submit event handlers for each of the modal forms.